2nd Edition Zuckerman College of Public Health

 All participants who meet the earning criteria will receive an official micro-credential and digital badge issued by the University of Arizona.

-AI Literacy Applied AI in Public Health
+Both Tracks Applied AI in Public Health

 ✓ Verifiable credential ✓ Shareable on LinkedIn ✓ Issued by University of Arizona